cvt8/nodes_bayesian/README.md

 ## References

-We mainly started from the code developped here:
+We mainly started from the code developped here by Trung Trinh, Markus Heinonen, Luigi Acerbi and Samuel Kaski:

 [Tackling covariate shift with node-based Bayesian neural networks](https://proceedings.mlr.press/v162/trinh22a.html)

-by Trung Trinh, Markus Heinonen, Luigi Acerbi and Samuel Kaski

-For more information about the paper, please visit the [website](https://aaltopml.github.io/node-BNN-covariate-shift).
+For more information about their paper, please visit the [website](https://aaltopml.github.io/node-BNN-covariate-shift).